How Does COBRA Insurance Work?

 - Qualified Beneficiary: You are a “qualified beneficiary."

 Not all employer-sponsored health plans are required to provide COBRA continuation coverage.
-COBRA only covers health plans sponsored by employers who had at least 20 employees on more than 50 percent of their typical business days in the previous calendar year.
+COBRA only covers health insurance plans sponsored by employers who had at least 20 employees on more than 50 percent of their typical business days in the previous calendar year.
 Both full- and part-time employees are counted, though each part-time employee is counted as a fraction of a full-time employee.
 There are also some state laws that apply coverage to companies with fewer than 20 employees.

 - The covered employee became entitled to Medicare.